UGentBiomath/COVID19-Model/hpc/README.md

 ## Using git on the HPC

-To acces my personal github repo, I need to use the following commands to 'initialize' github on the HPC,
+To acces my personal github repo, I first tell the SSH agent where the SSH keypair is located,
 ```bash
 eval "$(ssh-agent -s)"
 ssh-add ~/.ssh/HPC_Github